calviellolab/calviellolab.github.io/research.md

 ### Alternative RNA processing and its contribution to protein synthesis and cell physiology

-RNA-sequencing (RNA-seq) data has enabled researchers to quantify expression of thousands of genes, including canonical example of protein coding genes to more cryptic transcripts of unknown function; moreover, different transcript isoforms from the same genes have often been shown to exhibit tissue-specific functions, highlighting the need of transcript-level investigation into gene regulation.
-For hundreds of genes, computational analysis of Ribo-seq data has provided evidence for translation and also co-translational mRNA decay in a transcript-specific fashion, providing a powerful window into the cytoplasmic fate of thousands of transcripts.
+RNA-sequencing (RNA-seq) data has enabled researchers to quantify expression of thousands of genes, from more canonical example of protein coding genes to cryptic transcripts of unknown function; moreover, different transcript isoforms from the same genes have often been shown to exhibit tissue-specific functions, highlighting the need for transcript-level investigation into gene regulation.
+For hundreds of genes, computational analysis of Ribo-seq data has provided evidence for translation and also co-translational mRNA decay in a transcript-specific fashion, providing a powerful window into the cytoplasmic fates of thousands of transcripts.
 However, the extent of transcript-specific translational control, and the physiological relevance for the presence of multiple translated isoforms remains elusive.
 {: .text-justify}
 <p align="center">
 <img src="/img/altspl.png"  />